 The culture in Poland is the result of its location, the bridge between east and west, and even a little bit of middle eastern influence.

 Here is a handful of incredible information about Poland that will help you understand more about this beautiful country and per people.

 - Until the 12th century, all literature written in medieval Poland was done in Latin and was generally anonymous.

 - Expression through the written word mostly came in the form of poetry, prayers, mourning and the recording of historical events.

-- Between the 14th and 18th centuries, religion helped the growth of Polish literature.
+- Between the 14th and 18th centuries, religion helped the growth of literature in the country.